 In-Person Replacement

-to bring proof of identity, SSN, and your address.
+At the FL DMV, you will need to bring proof of identity, SSN, and your address.
 The replacement fee will be $25.
 Please take a look at the "Applying for a Florida ID Card" section to determine acceptable documents.

 Changing Florida Identification Card Information